How Much Does Engineered Hardwood Flooring Cost in 2025?

 Engineered hardwood planks have a layered core of plywood or fiberboard and a surface veneer of natural hardwood.
 They come pre-finished to save time and money during installation.
 You can't refinish them like solid wood, but engineered wood floors can still last about 50 years.
 This guide details the factors that influence the cost of installing engineered hardwood.

-Average Cost to Install Engineered Hardwood Floors
+Average Engineered Hardwood Flooring Cost

 Average Cost High Cost Low Cost